michaelhelvey/nextjs-goblincore-stack/README.md

 -   [Github Actions](https://github.com/features/actions)
 -   [PNPM](https://pnpm.io)

-The inspiration for this project comes from [Remix stacks](https://remix.run/docs/en/v1/pages/stacks), an opinionated set of batteries-included starter templates for full stack JS development with a framework.
+The inspiration for this project comes from [Remix stacks](https://remix.run/docs/en/v1/pages/stacks), an opinionated set of batteries-included starter templates for full stack JS development with a framework, all named after music genres.
+The band that this template's name is inspired by is [Nekrogoblikon](https://en.wikipedia.org/wiki/Nekrogoblikon).

 ## Getting Started